Hardship payment application

 You can claim any amount up to $2,000

-Eligible employed members can make two applications to withdraw funds as hardship payments if they're stood down due to COVID-19.
-You may withdraw up to $2,000 each time with five weeks between claims.
+Eligible employed members can make three applications to withdraw funds as hardship payments if they're stood down due to COVID-19.
+You may withdraw up to $2,000 each time with two weeks between claims.

 Example 1 - $10,000 balance

 A member with a significant balance may make a hardship payment application for the maximum amount possible of $2,000.
-If after five weeks (35 days) they remain eligible because they are still employed, stood down and not receiving other forms of payment by their employer (excluding jobkeeper payments), they may apply for a second hardship payment.
+If after two weeks they remain eligible because they are still employed, stood down and not receiving other forms of payment by their employer (excluding jobkeeper payments), they may apply for a second hardship payment.
+If eligible after another two week period, they may make a third claim.

 Example 2 - $2,000 balance